 Children with an intellectual impairment are not always able to cope with ordinary compulsory school.
 If that is the case, they can attend special needs compulsory school instead.
 This is a form of schooling which provides an education adapted to each pupil’s circumstances and needs.

 The Swedish upper secondary school is voluntary.
 The upper secondary school is three years for most.
 Many begin here directly after comprehensive school at 16 years of age.
 The education must begin not later than when one reach the age of 20.

-In upper secondary school your child can attend various national programmes or introduction programmes.
-The national programmes include both vocational programmes and preparatory programmes for subsequent higher education.
+In upper secondary school your child can study on various national programmes or an introductory programme.
+National programmes include vocational programmes and preparatory programmes for subsequent higher education.

-In order for your child to be able to attend a vocational programme, s/he has to have a Pass grade in Swedish or Swedish as a Second Language, English, Mathematics, as well as in another five subjects.
-In other words, a Pass grade is required in eight subjects in total.
+In order to attend a vocational programme your child needs to have Pass grades in Swedish or Swedish as a Second Language, English, Mathematics, and in another five subjects.
+In other words, a Pass grade is required in a total of eight subjects.

 In order for your child to be able to attend a preparatory programme, s/he has to have a Pass grade in Swedish or Swedish as a Second Language, English, Mathematics, as well as in another nine subjects.
 In other words, a Pass grade is required in twelve subjects in total.

 Special needs upper secondary school is for young people aged between 16 and 20 who have an intellectual impairment or have suffered a brain injury.
 It is a four-year education.
 There are national programs and individual programs to choose from.